 - I first encounter this word here in deviantart from its earlier years around 2003.
 These thieves are people that downloads your art and post them in their own account and claim it as theirs for the heck of it.
 Thankfully deviantart has now developed with report options against art thieves so they are easily deleted/removed in their account or ban them.
 Art thief are also thieves who upload your work to sites where they can sell multiple prints of your art without your knowledge and keep the income to themselves.
 Thats how they are called art thieves, thieves steal items/money, add 'art' into it and they are stealing artworks for fame or money.
 PLAGIARIST

 - these are artists who trace or completely copy someone's artwork and then claims the work as their own, not crediting the original artist.
-This is called against published works more than unpublished work since publishing also portrays a proclamation of your skill, when it is not even their original.
+This is called against published works more than unpublished work since publishing also portrays a proclamation or recognition of your skill, when it is not even their original.
 And its making money or awards from it.RIP-OFF

 - this is more like editing the artwork and claim it as their original.
 Like an imitation product.
 FANART